ym001/distancia/README.md

 ```

 **Usage**
-Below are some examples of how to use the Distancer package to calculate various distance metrics.
+Below are some examples of how to use the distancia package to calculate various distance metrics.

 **Example 1:** Calculating Euclidean Distance